How To Ask Robot Building Questions

 • Use short paragraphs, headings, and bullet points.

-• Use code blocks for code and error logs.
+• Use code blocks for code and error logs so they are easy to copy and inspect.

-Clear questions are how we keep the forum fast, searchable, and genuinely helpful.
+Clear questions keep the forum fast, searchable, and genuinely helpful.

 Scenario 1: Troubleshooting an issue